StackVista/stackstate-docs/setup/data-management/backup_restore/kubernetes_backup.md

 The next (empty) backup will override the previous one and all data will be lost.
 {% endhint %}

-Metrics \(Victoria Metrics\) uses instant snapshots to store data in incremental backups.
+Metrics \(Victoria Metrics\) use instant snapshots to store data in incremental backups.
 Many instances of Victoria Metrics can store backups to the same bucket, each of them will be stored in separated directory.
 All files located in the directory should be treated as a single whole and can only be moved, copied or deleted as a whole.

 {% hint style="info" %}
 High Available deployments should be deployed with two instances of Victoria Metrics.
 Backups are enabled/configured independently for each of them.